Big-Life-Lab/PHES-ODM/metadata_en.md

 -	**unit**: [category] Unit of the measurement.
-	-	`gcPMMoV`: Gene copies per copy of PMMoV.
+	-	`gcPMMoV`: Gene or variant copies per copy of PMMoV.
-	-	`gcMl`: Gene copies per milliliter.
+	-	`gcMl`: Gene or variant copies per milliliter.
-	-	`gcGs`: Gene copies per gram solids.
+	-	`gcGs`: Gene or variant copies per gram solids.
-	-	`gcL`: Gene copies per liter.
+	-	`gcL`: Gene or variant copies per liter.
-	-	`gcCrA`: Gene copies per copy of crAssphage.
+	-	`gcCrA`: Gene or variant copies per copy of crAssphage.
 	-	`Ct`: Cycle threshold.
 	-	`mgL`: Milligrams per liter.
 	-	`ph`: pH units
 	-	`uScm`: Micro-siemens per centimeter.
+	-	`detected`: Gene copies or variant detected in the sampleGene or variant copiesDetected = 1Gene or variant copiesNot detected = 0.
+	-	`porpVar`: Proportion of variant in sample
 	-	`pp`: Percent positive, for Moore swab.
 	-	`pps`: Percent primary sludge, for total solids.
 	-	`other`: Other measurement of viral copies or wastewater treatment plant parameter.
 Add description to UnitOther.